-Box 32: Using Focus Groups to for Program Monitoring and Evaluation - SASA!'s Outcome Tracking Tool
+Using Focus Groups for Program M&E - SASA!'s Outcome Tracking Tool

-One challenge of using qualitative data collection techniques to collect routine program monitoring and evaluation data is the extensive amount of data generated by these techniques are difficult to analyze and interpret as part of routine data collection.
-However, observing activities - or conducting focus groups - are typically easier ways to collect data about a relatively large segment of the population.
+One challenge of using qualitative data collection techniques to collect routine program M&E data is that the extensive amount of data generated by these techniques are difficult to analyze and interpret as part of routine data collection.
+However, observing activities - or conducting focus groups are typically easier ways to collect data about a relatively large segment of the population.
 Some agencies have worked to bridge these gaps by working to create tools that help agencies categorize and interpret qualitative data in simple to use monitoring tools.
 One example is the Outcome Tracking Tool utilized by programs employing the SASA! methodology.
 M&E staff or senior level staff use this tool to observe discussion groups or other activities that are occurring as part of the SASA! methodology.
-The staff observing the activity then rank the comments participants make along a spectrum of resistance to acceptance of gender equitable attitudes.
-They complete these tools across a number of activities to get a cross section of information about the population.
+The staff observing the activity then rank the comments participants make along a spectrum of resistance to acceptance of gender-equitable attitudes.
+They complete these tools across several activities to get a cross-section of information about the population.
 The results of the outcome tracking tool help program staff to make programming decisions and decide which areas need more focus.
-In addition, management staff use the information to decide when to conduct wider community level assessment activities to determine when it is time to move to the next stage of SASA!.
-While the data collected is useful, there are some constraints to these procedures.
+In addition, management staff use the information to decide when to conduct wider communitylevel assessment activities to determine when it is time to move to the next stage of SASA!.
+While the data collected are useful, there are some constraints to these procedures.
 Senior staff need to be available to observe activities and fill in the tool.
-In addition, the opinions and bias of staff who administer the questionnaire may affect the assessment of the activity.
-However, it is an innovative way to collect rough data on outcomes - that often are not measured routinely in conflict-affected settings.
+Furthermore, the opinions and biases of staff who administer the questionnaire may affect the assessment of the activity.
+However, it is an innovative way to collect rough data on outcomes - that often are not measured routinely in conflict-affected compared to individual interviews.
+They allow for a substantial amount of data to be collected in a short amount of time (usually no more than 2 hours).
+However, these groups are not meant for gathering data on individual behavior.